Eat these 7 healthy Mediterranean foods to fight inflammation

 How they can help:

-The carbs in beans are slow to turn into blood sugar.
+Carbohydrates in beans are slow to turn into blood sugar.
 Diets focusing on these types of slow-burning carbs may lower inflammation.
 Beans are also high in magnesium.

 How to eat beans more often: